 This section assesses the contribution of GM crop adoption to reducing the level of greenhouse gas (GHG) emissions.
-The scope for GM crops contributing to lower levels of GHG comes from two principal sources:
+The three main GHGs of relevance to agriculture are carbon dioxide (CO2), nitrous oxide (N2O) and methane (CH4).
+The scope for GM crops contributing to lowering levels of GHG comes from two principal sources:

-- Fewer herbicide or insecticide applications (eg, targeted insecticide programmes developed in combination with GM IR cotton where the number of insecticide treatments has been significantly reduced and hence there are fewer tractor spray passes); - The use of 'no-till' (NT) and 'reduced-till' (RT) farming systems.
-These have increased significantly with the adoption of GM HT crops because the GM HT technology has improved growers ability to control competing weeds, reducing the need to rely on soil cultivation and seed-bed preparation as means to getting good levels of weed control.
-As a result, tractor fuel use for tillage is reduced, soil quality is enhanced and levels of soil erosion cut.
-In turn, more carbon remains in the soil and this leads to lower GHG emissions 105.
+- a) Fewer herbicide or insecticide applications (eg, targeted insecticide programmes developed in combination with GM IR cotton where the number of insecticide treatments has been significantly reduced and hence there are fewer mechanical spray passes); - b) The use of 'no-till' (NT) and 'reduced-till' 100 (RT) farming systems collectively referred to as conservation tillage, have increased significantly with the adoption of GM HT crops.
+The GM HT technology has improved growers ability to control competing weeds, reducing the need to rely on soil cultivation and seed-bed preparation, as means to getting good levels of weed control.
+The advantages of conservation tillage include: - Reduced fuel costs for tillage; - Enhanced soil quality and levels of soil erosion are cut resulting in more carbon remaining in the soil, which leads to lower GHG emissions101; - Conserving soil moisture; and - Allowing crop residues to act as an insulator and hence reducing temperature fluctuations.